Does it matter what side of the bat I hit with?

 What is the black dot on the handle of some bats?

 This is the MLB approved method for testing the straightness of the wood grain.
 The ink makes the grain more visible so the straightness can be measured.
 The ink dot is not necessary on Ash bats because the grains are easily visible.
-All of our adult size and Youth Pro Build bats—in Maple or Birch—are ink dot tested and meet the MLB standard.
+All of our adult size and Youth Pro Build bats—in Maple or Birch—are ink dot tested and meet professional standards.

 Why do some bats have a cupped end?